Ga door naar hoofdinhoud

 • In Startup Manager, you will see the OpenCore logo, and it will say "EFI Boot"

-• When booting into the OpenCore OCLP boot picker, your Mac will boot into it by default on every restart.
+• When booting into the OpenCore OCLP boot picker for the first time, your Mac will then boot into it by default on every restart.

 4. Updating macOS With OpenCore Guide #4: stap 4, afbeelding 1 van 1